CPAForgeThe tools desk

 Pairing your calculator with a full numeric input setup#

 For high-volume 10-key entry directly into a spreadsheet, a mechanical keyboard with a full numpad changes the experience more than any calculator upgrade.
-See our best mechanical keyboards guide for the Keychron K10 and Logitech MX Mechanical picks.
+See our best mechanical keyboards guide for the Keychron K10 and Logitech MX Mechanical picks — or, if you're on a laptop and want the 10-key feel without replacing the whole keyboard, a standalone numeric keypad is the cheaper fix.

 Verdict#

 For most accountants: Casio HR-200RC on the desk, full stop — it does the job at a price you won't think about.
 Add the HP 12C Platinum if you do TVM or financial modeling more than twice a week.
-Firms with high-volume entry that jams lighter calculators: Victor 1280-7.
 Second-desk or backup unit: Canon MP21-DX.
 Don't buy a calculator without a print function for any client-facing work — the tape is the point.

 Editor's Pick